Install {scMitoMut} from Biocondcutor:

 6 Visualization

 We will visualize the mutation by heatmap using the plot_heatmap function.
-It can draw a heatmap of p-value, AF, or binarized mutation status.
+It can draw a heatmap of q-value, allele frequency, or binarized mutation status.
 Its input is the mtmutObj object.
 It will independently apply all the filters we used in the mut_filter function, and select the cells and loci that pass the filter criteria.
 In all kinds of figures, the mutation status will be calculated, and the loci and cells are ordered by the mutation status.

 6.1 Binary heatmap

-The binary heatmap will show the mutation status of each cell for each locus.
-The red means mutant, the blue means no mutant, and the grey means the missing value.
+The binary heatmap displays the mutation status of each cell corresponding to each locus.
+The color red suggests the presence of a mutant, whereas blue indicates its absence, and white denotes a missing value.

 ## Prepare the color for cell annotation